 The feudal fortress sits in the centre of the city, rather than elevated in the hills.
 With its construction came the essence of Hiroshima – today’s urban metropolis grew from its original existence as a castle town.

 Hiroshima Castle is also affectionately known as Carp Castle for the small historic Japanese garden, Shukkei-en, whose lake is filled with carp.
 On a slow stroll, give yourself at least an hour to stroll the garden, which is free to enter.

 Like any other Japanese city, Hiroshima teems with urban life – business centres, restaurants, cafes and art spaces.
 I choose to wander without any particular plan, crossing bustling shopping streets and squares with art sculptures.

 You can even watch Baseball here at the Mazda Zoom-Zoom Stadium.
 The Hiroshima Toyo Carp are Hiroshima city’s professional baseball team.

 Day Trip to Miyajima Island (Itsukushima Island)

 Around one hour south of the city in Hiroshima Bay is the temple and shrine-filled, forested Itsukushima Island – more commonly known as Miyajima Island.

-For spectacular island views, take the Miyajima Ropeway to the Shishiiwa Observatory and Mount Misen Observatory.
+Take the Miyajima Ropeway to the Shishiiwa Observatory and Mount Misen Observatory for spectacular island views.

 Learning from Hiroshima

-A few days after leaving Hiroshima, I met a local from the city who was working in Tokyo and told him I had visited and would be writing about it.
-He told me the story of how his grandparents survived as they lived far from the epicentre and said to me: “Please.
+A few days after leaving Hiroshima, I met a local from the city working in Tokyo and told him I had visited and would be writing about it.
+He told me how his grandparents survived as they lived far from the epicentre and said to me: “Please.
 Tell everyone about it.
 Everyone must visit.
 Everyone must learn.”